Code-Institute-Submissions/MariaHochstoeger-project1/README.md

 ## Design

 The site was created with persons in mind who, possibly in a time of distress, are looking for help in the form of psychotherapy.
 The necessary information should be easy to find and give the visitor a good picture of who Dr. Himanshu Giri is and what he can offer.
-At the same time, a good balance needs to be struck so as to not reveal too much information as the therapist and his/her background should not interfere with the therapy process.
+At the same time, a balance needs to be struck so as to not reveal too much information as the therapist and his/her background should not interfere with the therapy process.

 ### Wireframes